IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

 26. Now let's focus on the FALSE branch of the if

-27. Add a new tile, SevOne -> REST v3 -> Metadata -> Metadata Object (POST)
+27. Add a new building block, SevOne -> REST v3 -> Metadata -> Metadata Object (POST)

 28. Change name to Find_Object

-29. Click on the tile to open the right hand side panel and complete it with these options:
+29. Click on the building block to open the right hand side panel and complete it with these options:

 	a. authKey: $NMSCredentials